 Operations Support.
 The ranger station, entrance station, maintenance shop, and trailer pad for volunteer housing would continue to be maintained.
+In the future, the maintenance facility may be moved to the Camp Happy Sands area to improve safety, visitor experience, and operations.
+Such an action would be subject to additional environmental compliance.

 Access.
 Fort Pickens Road would continue to provide vehicular access between Pensacola Beach and the Fort Pickens Area.
 The intent of the national seashore is to reconstruct the road after major storms, if feasible.
 The National Park Service intends to continue access via Fort Pickens Road to Fort Pickens, but there are situations that may arise in the future where conditions become so altered that it is no longer feasible to build or maintain the road.
 This would be determined on a case-by-case basis.
-Costs for rebuilding could be high, and at this time they are unknown because the severity or damage of future storm is unknown.
-Other options to provide access to Fort Pickens would be considered given the circumstances of the storm(s) or other events that may cause such a decision to become necessary.
+Costs for rebuilding could be high, and at this time, they are unknown because the severity or damage of future storms is unknown.
+Other options to provide access to Fort Pickens would be considered given the circumstances of the storm or other events that may cause such a decision to become necessary.
 The national seashore's hurricane recovery plan would include a provision to procure and deploy, if feasible, temporary surfacing to accommodate administrative vehicular and public foot/bike access to the Fort Pickens Area until road repairs could be completed after major storms.

 Two small beach access areas with parking would continue to be provided and possibly expanded along Fort Pickens Road.
 Bike and pedestrian access would continue to be permitted along the road shoulders.
+The bike lane along Fort Pickens Road may be extended from Langdon Beach to Fort Pickens, and the bike trail between the campground store and Fort Pickens may be improved.
 Other designated bike trail opportunities would continue between the campground and Fort Pickens.
 The route could also be made available for a shuttle system or trolley service, if such a system were found to be feasible in the future.